Skip to main content

 Hunters and Check Stations:

-5. A quota permit is not required to hunt the dove field during phases 2 and 3 of dove season.
-During phases 2 and 3 at the dove field, it is each hunter’s responsibility to station themselves a safe and respectful distance from other participants.
+2. During all phases at the dove field, it is each hunter’s responsibility to station themselves at a safe and respectful distance from other participants.

-6. During phases 2 and 3, hunters may enter the field no earlier than noon and must exit the area no later than 1 hour after sunset.
+3. Hunters may enter the dove field 1 hour before sunrise and must exit by the area 1 hour after sunset.

-7. Only bird dogs may be used for hunting during dove field hunts.
+4. Dogs may only be used for hunting on the posted dove field and only during established dove field hunts.

 • Guns